Last updated: 2026-06-25

 - Section name: MariaDB uses

-[mariadbd](or the older[mysqld]) instead of MySQL's[mysqld]. - No
+[mariadbd]instead of MySQL's[mysqld].
+The[mysqld]section still works but[mariadbd]is preferred. - No

 tls_ciphersuites: MariaDB does not have a separate variable for TLS 1.3 cipher suites.
 TLS 1.3 ciphers are managed by the TLS library (OpenSSL) automatically. - TLS library: MariaDB can use OpenSSL, wolfSSL, or the bundled yaSSL/GnuTLS.
 OpenSSL is recommended for full TLS 1.3 support and modern cipher coverage.